 Exercise can have therapeutic and positive effects during addiction treatment and recovery, the journal Frontiers in Psychiatry reports.
 Physical fitness can improve mental clarity, body function, and self-esteem as well as improve appetite and sleep functions, which are often negatively impacted by drug abuse and addiction.

 Benefits of Yoga and Exercise During Drug Treatment

 Mindfulness meditation, yoga, and exercise can all help to improve stress and anxiety levels overall, and specifically, those related to drug abuse, withdrawal symptoms, and addiction.

-Many drug addiction treatment programs include physical fitness, mindfulness meditation, and yoga in their structured programming.
-Physical exercise, mindfulness techniques, controlled breathing, and yoga poses can all be natural ways to promote recovery and instill healthy lifestyle changes.
+Mindfulness techniques, controlled breathing, and yoga poses can all be natural ways to promote recovery and instill healthy lifestyle changes.